kottans/frontend/test10.md

 Create a page with a weather cast.

-As a user I would like to:
+As a user, I would like to:

-* enter name of the city or it's postcode and get weather cast in this city
+* enter the name of a city and get the forecast for it;
-* choose period of the weather cast: today, tomorrow, week
+* choose period of the forecast.
+As example: today, tomorrow, week, two weeks, etc;
-* choose units — Celsius or Fahrenheit
+* choose units — Celsius or Fahrenheit;
 * have a list of favorite cities.
-By selecting favorite city from the list, I want to see weather cast in it
+By selecting favorite city from the list, I want to see forecast in it;
-* have a list of recently viewed cities
+* have a list of recently viewed cities;
 * see current city in the link in the address bar of the browser.
-If I open this link in the new window, website must show me weather in this city
+If I open this link in the new window, website must show me weather in this city;
-* see fancy icons for weather cast and design.
-Usage of template absolutely acceptable
+* see fancy icons for forecast and design.
+Usage of template absolutely acceptable.

 You must support only last versions of major browsers — Chrome, Safari, FF, Edge.